Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Precisely.

-They're made in a different time and don't adapt to the the circumstances.
+They're made in a different time.

-Where it gets really funny as far as I'm concerned, is in the idea of this being a living document.
+Where it gets really funny, as far as I'm concerned, is in the idea of this being a living document.

-They don't apply it to say, well, this was written for a situation in the 1930s where the Germans were doing these things, therefore the world has changed and the Germans aren't doing them.
+They don't apply it to say, well, this was written for a situation in the 1930s where the Germans were doing these things.

-Um it it it's it always leans towards their favoured presumptions.
+It always leans towards their favoured presumptions.

 That's right.